Regency History's guide to Almack's Assembly Rooms

 Updated 12 June 2020

-Rachel Knowles writes clean/Christian historical romance set in the time of Jane Austen.
+Rachel Knowles writes faith-based Regency romance and historical non-fiction.
 She has been sharing her research on this blog since 2011.
-Rachel lives in the beautiful Georgian seaside town of Weymouth, Dorset, on the south coast of England, with her husband, Andrew.
+Rachel lives in the beautiful Georgian seaside town of Weymouth, Dorset, on the south coast of England, with her husband, Andrew, who co-writes this blog.

-If you have enjoyed this blog and want to encourage me and help me to keep making my research freely available, please buy me a virtual cup of coffee by clicking the button below.
+If you have enjoyed this blog and want to encourage us and help us to keep making our research freely available, please buy us a virtual cup of coffee by clicking the button below.

 Notes